Kaiuta/Kaihoroi Waka Rererangi

 - knowledge of baggage and freight handling, as well as stacking and lifting techniques

-- knowledge of how to handle dangerous goods
+- knowledge of how to handle hazardous goods

 - an understanding of airport regulations and procedures, and safety and emergency procedures

 - driving skills for operating specialist vehicles such as aircraft tugs.

 - usually work shifts, including weekends or evenings, and may work casually, part-time or full-time

 - spend most of their time outside on the tarmac, in aircraft cabins and baggage holds, and baggage sorting rooms

 - work in most types of weather, and in conditions that may be fumy and noisy.

 What's the job really like?

 Richard Jones's career has swerved between planes, trains and automobiles.
 While currently working as an aircraft loader, his CV also includes locomotive engineer and courier driver work.
 He only intended to be a loader for a short time, but he now has six years up his sleeve and no intention of leaving.

 What do you like about this work?